itsmumar/Hellobar/README.md

 ## Provisioning a new Hello Bar server

-1. Once you've got the server's IP, log on.
+0\.
+Once you've got the server's IP, log on.
+1\.
+Add your own and your co-workers' public keys so that everyone can log in:

+*On the server*, add additional SSH keys to `/home/hellobar/.ssh/authorized_keys`.

-2. Create the folders for deploy and disable the server's default Nginx config.
+2\.
+Create the folders for deploy and disable the server's default Nginx config.

 *On the server*, run the following script: